GBHyland/APS-Process-Workflow-intermediate/reimbursement-claims-process.md

 22. Add a new User task to your process and connect it to the decision table task.
 23. Name the user task: Verify Claim
 24. Select the Referenced form attribute from the bottom configuration panel, open the referenced form popup window and choose the New Form button.
-25. Give the form a name of: Verify Claim and select the New Claim button.
+25. Give the form a name of: Verify Claim and select the Create Form button.
 26. In the form editor, perform the following steps to create a new claim form:
     1. Add a Header object to the page and select the pencil icon to go into edit mode.
 Give it a label of Verify Claim Information: Close the edit popup.
     2. Add a Display Text field to the Header and select the pencil icon to go into edit mode.